Macroscopic Modeling, Calibration, and Simulation of Managed Lane-Freeway Networks, Part I: Topological and Phenomenological Modeling: Full- and Gated-Access Managed Lane-Freeway Network Topologies

 \subsubsection{Modeling a flow of vehicles from the managed lanes to the offramps}

 Recall from Section~\ref{subsubsec_fullaccess_splits} that, in the full-access managed lane model, we can model vehicles moving from the managed lane link to offramps in a straightforward manner, by setting corresponding split ratios (for example, $\beta_{11,222}^c$, $c=1,2$, for node~1 in configuration from Figure~\ref{fig-full-access-hov}).
 For the gated-access configuration, however, modeling traffic as moving from the managed lanes to offramps is more complicated: generally, gates do not coincide with offramp locations.
 In fact, there are typically between two and five offramps between two gate locations.
-We denote the offramps in the GP road segment connecting two gates as exits $e_1,e_2,\dots,e_K$ (see Figure~\ref{fig-separated-hov}).
 These offramps cannot be accessed directly from the managed lane.
-Instead, vehicles traveling in the managed lane link that intend to take one of the exits $e_1,\dots,e_K$, must switch from the managed lane link to the GP link at gate-node~1 and then be directed to the correct offramp.
-Creating a simulation where vehicles behave like this requires a more involved modeling construction.
+To model a vehicle flow that originates at the managed lane link, goes through a gate to the GP lane link, and then takes the correct offramp (and doing so at some rate that matches external origin-destination data), requires a more involved modeling and bookkeeping construction.

 To resolve this challenge, our gated-access model introduces new vehicle classes in addition to the $c=1$ (GP-only) and $c=2$ (special) traffic used in the full-access model of Section~\ref{subsec_full_access}.
 These additional classes will be used to distinguish subsets of the special traffic population by its destination offramp.
 If $K$ is the largest number of offramps between two adjacent gates, then altogether we have $C=K+2$ vehicle classes: $c=1, 2, e_1, \dots, e_K$, where $e_k$ indicates the class of vehicles that will exit through the $k$-th offramp after leaving the managed lane through the gate.
 By definition, traffic of type $c=e_k$ \emph{may} exist in the GP lane segment between gate~1 and offramp $e_k$, but there is \emph{no traffic of this type} either in the GP link segment between offramp $e_k$ and gate~2 or in the managed lane link.
 This movement pattern is ensured by setting \emph{constant} split ratios: \begin{linenomath}